atosorigin/grafana-weathermap-panel/docs/EN/appendix/json-links.md

 ## point A/B/C Position X/Y

-- **pointAPositionX** etc.. : Allow you to place yours point on the board
+- **pointAPositionX** etc.. : Allow you to place your point on the board

 ```
     "pointAPositionX": "-14",